David Peralta Preview, Player Props: Dodgers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 21st in the league with a collective 8.5 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 22nd in the league.

-- The Diamondbacks have a 4.57 team ERA that ranks 21st among all league pitching staffs.
+- The Diamondbacks' 4.60 team ERA ranks 22nd among all MLB pitching staffs.

-- The Diamondbacks rank 19th in baseball in home runs surrendered (162 total, 1.2 per game).
+- Diamondbacks pitchers combine to give up 166 total home runs at a rate of 1.3 per game (to rank 21st in the league).

 © 2023 Data Skrive.
 All rights reserved.